 BK virus (BKV) infects more than 80% of individuals by early childhood, and persists in epithelium of kidney, ureters and bladder.
 Viruria is common following renal transplantation, and testing for this is not helpful.
 Viraemia is less common, and sometimes (not always) associated with nephritis.

 BKV associated nephropathy (BKVAN) is a tubulointerstitial nephritis that has often been mistaken for rejection, and carries a high risk of graft failure.
-There generally are no extra-renal symptoms, signs, or test characteristics to suggest viral infection.
-The risk of BKVAN is highest in the first year after transplant, but is raised for up to 5 years.
+There generally are no extra-renal symptoms or signs to suggest viral infection.
+The risk of BKVAN is highest in the first year after transplant.
 Occasionally it occurs later.

 Contents